tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 * SeTokenObjectType
 * ...

-To use this function, you will need to create a function with a unique signature as follows (depends of your needs and if you are using PreOperation or PostOperation):
+To use this function, you will need to create a function with a unique signature as follows (depending on your needs and if you are using PreOperation or PostOperation):

 ```cpp
 OB_PREOP_CALLBACK_STATUS PobPreOperationCallback(